1. Will taking CBD help with my illness?

 6. Can I take CBD with other meds?

-When it comes to taking CBD with other medications, we only ever advise one thing-awlays check with a medical professional before using it as it can, on occasion, interact with other medicines.
+When it comes to taking CBD with medication, we only ever advise one thing-awlays check with a medical professional before using it as it can, on occasion, interact with other medicines.
 Always stick to the recommended dose too and if you are taking other meds keep a two hour window between taking CBD and whatever else you take.

 7. Can children take CBD?